LakshitSankhla/Textinator/README.md

 # Textinator
-Sends entire text file ---->> one word at a time
+Sends an entire text file , one word at a time--------->>>WHATSAPP,FACEBOOK MESSENGER and INSTAGRAM DIRECT.